What skills do you need to acquire, and which strengths must you improve?

 1 Research & Interests

-As I mentioned in the section on Passion, one way to expand your horizon is to expose yourself to a variety of topics and rich experiences.
-By opening yourself up to fresh opportunities, you will uncover exciting subjects and themes that might even spark a future passion.
-So to nurture this, every year you should strive to dip your toes into something new, something you haven’t tried before.
+As I mentioned in the section on Passion, one way to expand your horizon is by exposing yourself to various topics and rich experiences.
+By opening yourself up to fresh opportunities, you will uncover exciting subjects and themes that might spark a future passion.
+So to nurture this, every year, you should strive to dip your toes into something new, something you haven’t tried before.

 Note that there will be a minimal investment here: the idea is to pick something new and try it out.
-So it’s all about low-key experimenting.
-It might involve picking up a book on psychology, or learning how to create a new language.
+It’s all about low-key experimenting.
+It might involve picking up a book on psychology or learning how to create a new language.
 Or, perhaps, taking up pottery or learning how to dance swing.
 Whatever it is, you can start from the spark of an idea and expand from there.

-One other way that you can discover things to experiment with is by finding people around you with different interests.
+One other way you can discover things to experiment with is by finding people around you who have different interests.
 Does your wife or husband like to dance salsa?
 Maybe you should join them.
 There is no rule here, except for being as open-minded as possible.

-Now, just be mindful of the time invested in this type of interest-sparking.
+In this area, please be mindful of the time invested in these types of interest-sparking activities.
 You don’t want this to become your focus and completely hijack your attention.
 Sometimes it’s tempting to seek new ways when the current path is too steep; that is not the point of this process.
 Make sure you limit the time invested into these research activities to just enough to scratch the surface.
 Don’t let them become a chase for the greener grass on the other side of the fence just because you are uncomfortable with what’s in your yard.

 1 Learning & Improvement

-In the alignment section, you’ve identified missing skills that are necessary for your goals to become achievable.
-You also identified skills that you already have and that support your goals and vision.
+In the alignment section, you’ve identified missing skills necessary for your goals to become achievable.
+You also identified skills that you already have that support your goals and vision.
 These are the areas where you have to improve year after year, and you must become stronger in their ambit.
-If it’s Excel, take an advanced class.
-If it’s investing, read a book.
-Take a seminar or webinar.
+If it’s Excel you need, take an advanced class.
+If it’s investing or coding, read a book or take a class.
 Whatever it is, you already know what you need to target.
 It’s a matter of upping your level.

 At this level, your investment in time and money needs to be more substantial than in your research for new interests.
-You might need to deliberately allocate more time to this type of learning, and also set aside a monetary budget.
-At the end of this, you are probably not going to be the ultimate expert on that topic, but you’ll know more than the average person.
+You might need to deliberately allocate more time to this type of learning and set aside a monetary budget.
+You will probably not be the ultimate expert on that topic at the end of this, but you’ll know more than the average person.
 And, especially important, you will know more than what you knew the year before.

 1 Practicing & Mastery